Ceerbeerus/beerbolaget-card/info.md

 * release 0.0.8 of this card requires [`Beerbolaget`](https://github.com/Ceerbeerus/beerbolaget) 0.2.2 or later to function properly.

 * release 0.1.27 < of this card requires [`Card-Mod`](https://github.com/thomasloven/lovelace-card-mod) for best experience.
-* release 0.1.34 < supports custom styling
+* release 0.1.34 < supports custom styling.

 ## Required/Options
 [`Beerbolaget`](https://github.com/Ceerbeerus/beerbolaget) component is required to use this card.